Musubi-ai/Musubi/README.md

 🕸️ Extract text data from the most websites in common structures.

-🤖 Deploy AI agents to help your find out moderate parameters to crawl website and implement crawling automatically.
+🤖 Deploy AI agents to help you find out moderate parameters to crawl website and implement crawling automatically.

 📆 Set schedulers to schedule your crawling tasks.